riyachavhan/PlayStore_EDA_Project/README.md

 ## Insights and Recommendations

 Based on the comprehensive EDA, we have drawn actionable insights and recommendations for app developers, marketers, and stakeholders.
-These insights can serve as valuable guidance to enhance app performance, elevate user experiences, and refine marketing strategies.
+These insights can serve as valuable guidance to enhance app performance, elevate user experiences and refine marketing strategies.